lacino40/spring-cloud-meetup/README.md

 where

-`service.web.config` -  is used to specify the configuration mode web service.
-There are three valid types that this option can take:
+`service.web.config` -  is used to specify the configuration mode of web service.
+There are three valid types:

 1. `basic` this is a basic mode that uses MVC approach
 2. `feign` in this mode, HTTP requests are handled by Spring's Feign library, thereby enhancing the process of HTTP-based